So, should writers blog?

 Hopefully, a reader will want to buy your books when they discover your blog.
 Grouping links to distributor websites is an easy way to direct their attention, and it saves you the trouble of manually inserting said links into your posts.
 This is also helpful if you have work for sale from multiple sources, like a story that was published in a magazine’s anthology versus your first novel from a trade publisher.

 - As tempting as it might be, don’t update too often.
 Obsessing over a blog will distract you from writing stories, which ought to take priority.
 Don’t post trivial “filler” posts, like what you did on vacation or generic holiday greetings.

-- Not only do you want your blog to look professional, you must act professional at all times.
-If you reply to a reader’s comment, be polite and thank them for their time.
+- Not only do you want your blog to look professional, but you must also act professionally at all times.
+If you reply to a reader’s comment, be polite, and thank them for their time.

 - NEVER post negative reactions to bad reviews or disappointing sales.
 The trend of combative authors defending their work online has left a bad taste in the public’s mouth (read about this infamous case).

 - In the same vein, NEVER post political rants or other entries where you vent about something, unless it is directly related to your writing career (see how agent Kristin Nelson handles touchy writing-related topics).
 While some readers might be genuinely interested in your opinion on this-and-that, the rest of them just want to know when you’re next book is going to come out.
 Don’t make them take a stand against you by rubbing them the wrong way.

 Struggling for post ideas?
 Try some of these: